catseye/Lariat/README.md

 A common task is to obtain the set of free variables present in a lambda term.
-This is not difficult; we only need to keep track of the new free variables we introduce ourselves when we `destruct` an abstraction term, and make sure not to include any of them when we report the free variables we found.
+This is not difficult; we only need to remember that every time we `destruct` an abstraction term, we introduce a fresh free variable of our own, to keep track of these, and make sure not to include any of them when we report the free variables we found.

-(In the following pseudocode, `+` is the set union operator.)
+> **Note**: In the following pseudocode, `+` is the set union operator.

     let freevars = fun(t, ours) ->
         destruct(t,